Borvik/pug-client-template/README.md

 * `name` - Required.
 This will be the name of the function that can be called by the client-side javascript.
 * `obj` - Optional.
 This is the name of the template object that will hold the functions.
 If not specified, "templates" will be used.
+* `data` - Optional.
+The data to pass to the template for immediate output.

 # Installation